Hawaiian White Hibiscus Facts

 Hawaiian White Hibiscus Distribution, Habitat, and Ecology

-First of all, as its very name suggests, the Hawaiian White Hibiscus evolved as native to Hawaii.
+First of all, as its very name obviously suggests, the gorgeous Hawaiian White Hibiscus evolved as solely native to the region now known as Hawaii.
 However, even there it has a limited range, only appearing on the two islands of Oahu and Moloka’i.

-Further, it also requires a highly specific habitat to thrive. only serving to compound its precarious position.
+Further, the plant also requires a highly specific habitat in which to thrive.
+Unfortunately, this only serves to compound its precarious position.
 In its native range, this consists of the very wet forest regions in the mountain areas of these two islands.

 But, three distinct subspecies of this beautiful plant, each physically quite similar, also exist.
-One grows only in the mountains of Oahu, at elevations ranging between 390-2,500 ft (119-762 m).
+To begin with, one of these subspecies grows only in the mountains of Oahu.
+It appears at elevations ranging between 390-2,500 ft (119-762 m).